Yan'an Soviet: History

 On 6 January 1941, the KMT prohibited domestic and foreign aid from entering the Shaanxi–Gansu–Ningxia Border Region and attempted to encircle it.
 In March 1941, the region repelled the KMT's attack.
 The KMT blockaded the region, leading to increased inflation, reduced access to goods that were daily necessities, and increased taxes on the peasants.
 Among the responses to this situation was the Mass Production Campaign, which sought to expand production and also reorganize production through cooperative social relations.

-On 1 February 1942 Mao began the rectification campaign, to purge the party of the Comintern faction, May 4th ideology, and instate Mao Zedong Thought as the primary doctrine.
+On 1 February 1942 Mao began the rectification campaign, to purge the CCP of the Comintern faction, May 4th ideology, and instate Mao Zedong Thought as the primary doctrine.
 Originally Mao encouraged criticism as a weapon against his enemies, but critics such as Wang Shiwei complained about egalitarianism and free discussion being replaced with censorship and self criticism, and the hierarchy of cadres.
 As a result, Mao held a struggle session against Wang Shiwei, who was eventually imprisoned and later executed in 1947.
 This was along with a general purge of the cultural community in 1942.
 Mao began pushing anti-intellectualism and prioritized making culture subservient to politics.
-Mao pushed constant self reflection and self criticism to shape Communist cadres into the "New Socialist Man".
+Mao pushed constant self reflection and self criticism to shape CCP cadres into the "New Socialist Man".
 The Emergency Rescue Campaign, primarily carried out by Kang Sheng, commenced in April 1943.
 This brought the usage of mass rallies and struggle sessions, as well as self-criticism and confession, to a fever pitch.
 In many instances confessions were extracted through torture, and people frequently resorted to extreme exaggeration of crimes to prove repentance, as well as blaming others.
 This campaign did not end until December 1943, when the USSR sent a cable denouncing the campaign.

 In 1944 the reexamination campaign began and the Emergency Rescue Campaign was rolled back, with many of the confessions and verdicts reexamined.
 However, by this point Mao had practically achieved his goals with the campaign.
-By May 1944, the 7th Plenum of the 6th Central Committee was held, enshrining Mao Zedong Thought as the primary doctrine of the CCP and securing Mao supreme leadership over the CCP.
+By May 1944, the 7th Plenum of the 6th CCP Central Committee was held, enshrining Mao Zedong Thought as the primary doctrine of the CCP and securing Mao supreme leadership over the party.